kd8bny/LiMEaide/README.md

 -h, --help
     Shows the help dialog

--N, --no-profiler
-    Do NOT run profiler and force creation new module/profile for client.

--s, --sudoer
+-u, --user : <user>
-    Execute memory grab as sudoer.
+    Execute memory grab as sudo user.
 This is useful when root privileges are not granted.

--p, --profile
+-p, --profile : <distro> <kernel version> <arch>
     Skip the profiler by providing the distribution, kernel version, and architecture of the remote client.

--o, --output
-    Change name of output file.
-Default is dump.bin

--c, --case
-    Append case number to front of output directory.
+-N, --no-profiler
+    Do NOT run profiler and force the creation of a new module/profile for the client.

 -C, --dont-compress
     Do not compress memory file.
 By default memory is compressed on host.
 If you experience issues, toggle this flag.
 In my tests I see a ~60% reduction in file size

--p, --pickup
+--delay-pickup
+    Execute a job to create a RAM dump on target system that you will retrieve later.
+The stored job is located in the scheduled_jobs/ dir that ends in .dat

+-P, --pickup <path to job file .dat>
     Pick up a job you previously ran with the --delayed-pickup switch.
     The file that follows this switch is located in the scheduled_jobs/ directory and ends in .dat

---delayed-pickup
-    Execute a job to create a RAM dump on target system that you will retrieve later.
-The stored job is located in the scheduled_jobs/ dir that ends in .dat
+-o, --output : <name>
+    Change name of output file.
+Default is dump.bin

+-c, --case : <case num>
+    Append case number to front of output directory.

 --force-clean
     If previous attempt failed then clean up client